Abeiku Santana adjudged Tourism CEO of the Year | Ghana News Agency

 The astute radio personality, who is the Chief Executive Officer of Kaya Tours Limited, received the honour for being at the forefront of reigniting and optimising Ghana’s tourism potential with laudable initiatives.

-The second edition of the Ghana CEO Awards organised by Globe Productions at the Kempinski Hotel was on the theme: “The Role of Business Leadership Towards Achieving the SDGs in Ghana.”
+The second edition of the Ghana CEO Awards organised by Globe Productions at the Kempinski Hotel was themed “The Role of Business Leadership Towards Achieving the SDGs in Ghana.”

 During his acceptance speech, Abeiku Santana, who is nicknamed “Mr. Tourism on Air,” was humbled and honoured to be adjudged Tourism CEO of the Year.